alexmczz/ai-automation/README.md

-# Bash Script Generation Project
+# Interactive CLI AI project

-This project allows you to generate bash scripts using OpenAI's GPT-3.5 language model.
+This project allows you to generate/executes bash scripts using OpenAI's GPT-3.5 language model.
 It provides an interactive terminal interface where you can input a desired action, and the GPT model will generate a bash script based on the input.

 ## Usage